Andy Kirk (footballer)

-Andrew Robert Kirk (born 29 May 1979) is a Northern Irish former professional footballer and the current manager of Brechin City, in the Highland League.
+Andrew Robert Kirk (born 29 May 1979) is a Northern Irish professional football coach and former player who was previously the caretaker manager of Scottish Premiership club St Johnstone.

 Kirk played for Glentoran, Heart of Midlothian, Boston United, Northampton Town, Yeovil Town, Dunfermline Athletic and Alloa Athletic.
 He was also capped by Northern Ireland.

 He began his managerial career with Hearts Women before joining Brechin City in 2021.
+Kirk left Brechin in November 2023 to assist Craig Levein at St Johnstone.

+Personal life

+Andy has two sons - Makenzie Kirk, a striker for Portsmouth, and Livingston B player Corey Kirk.

 Early life

 Andy Kirk is the son of former footballer and former Lisburn Distillery manager Paul Kirk.